timotei-cliqz/BrowserCore/README.md

 # BrowserCore

+This is a full functional browser.
+It includes, tabs/private tabs, history and back and forward, along with the UI necessary for these features.

+## Why should you look into it?

-How can one record history using the UIWebView or the WKWebView?
-Here I attempt to show one way that can be done.
+If you are interested in recording history using the UIWebView or the WKWebView, here I attempt to show one way that can be done.
+Also, maybe you want to see how you can build a browser.
+This might help you get the idea.

 ## Idea